geoffisdancing/galnotes/160601 Python Commands.md

-brew install tmux             # Install tmux with homebrew tmux new -s [session_name]    # Start a new tmux session ctrl + b, d                   # Detach from that tmux session tmux ls                       # Get a list of your currently running tmux sessions tmux attach -t [session_name] # Attach to an existing session (can use a instead of attach) tmux kill-session -t myname #kill session
+brew install tmux             # Install tmux with homebrew tmux new -s [session_name]    # Start a new tmux session ctrl + b, d                   # Detach from that tmux session ctrl + b, %                   # start a new pane in a window, horizontal ctrl + b, double quote        # start a new vertical split pain in window
+ctrl + b, o                   # switches between various panes tmux ls                       # Get a list of your currently running tmux sessions tmux attach -t [session_name] # Attach to an existing session (can use a instead of attach) tmux kill-session -t myname #kill session